-- This is an in-person event and, unless otherwise stated, will not be available online or as a recording. - In order to reduce waste and to support the work of the Law Society Environmental and Sustainability in Practice Taskforce, materials will not be printed.
-Instead, they will be emailed before the event. - Solicitors are required to complete 20 hours CPD this year of which 5 hours must be undertaken in person.
-Please see https://www.lawsociety.ie/Solicitors/rules-legislation/CPD-Scheme/2023-cycle - For full programme details download the Brochure - View our Privacy Statement - If you have additional queries, contact the Law Society Professional Training team on lspt@lawsociety.ie
+- This is an in-person event and will not be available online or as a recording. - To reduce waste and to support the work of the Law Society Environmental and Sustainability in Practice Taskforce, materials will not be printed.
+Instead, they will be emailed before the event. - Please see www.lawsociety.ie/Solicitors/rules-legislation/CPD-Scheme for the CPD hour required to be fulfilled in any given year. - View our Privacy Statement. - If you have technical or other queries, contact the Law Society Professional Training team on lspt@lawsociety.ie